Dev-Jhawar/Blog-App/README.md

 # 📝 Blog App – Backend API

 A robust and scalable RESTful API for a blogging platform.
-Built with **Node.js**, **Express**, and **MongoDB**, this backend supports user authentication, post management, and comment handling—perfect for powering modern web/blog applications.
+Built with **Node.js**, **Express**, and **MongoDB**, this backend supports user authentication, post management, perfect for powering modern web/blog applications.

 ---